roneymatusp2/Form3EOYrevision/tools/content-validation/README.md

 # Content Validation Tools for Form3EOYrevision

-This directory contains tools to automatically validate and improve the content in the Form3EOYrevision project, using the DeepSeek Reasoner API to intelligently identify and fix issues.
+This directory contains tools to automatically validate and improve the content in the Form3EOYrevision project, using the Mistral API to intelligently identify and fix issues.

 ## Overview